r-lib/systemfonts/cran-comments.md

-This is a small patch release addressing a few issues that surfaced with the latest release
+This is a small patch release addressing upstream changes as well as ensuring compitability with old freetype versions

 ## Test environments